 Depending on your natural color (base)…

 - Take the Strand Test – if you’re going to do-it-yourself, I highly recommend this.
-It’s the easiest and best way to know for sure what hair color your going to end up looking like.
+It’s the easiest and best way to know for sure what hair color you're going to end up looking like.
 Remove a strand from the nape of the neck.
 Keep the color on for 20 minutes.

 - Time Management – colors require maintenance.
 There are high and low maintenance options.
 Select a color that works best with your schedule.
 Ask yourself how often you’re available for a touch up, conditioning treatments, etc.